csells/go_router/README.md

 ## Dynamic linking
 The idea of "dynamic linking" is that as the user adds objects to your app, each of them gets a link of their own, e.g. a new family gets a new link.
-This is exactly what route paramters enables, e.g. a new family has it's own identifier when can be a variable in your family route, e.g. path: `/family/:fid`.
+This is exactly what route parameters enables, e.g. a new family has its own identifier when can be a variable in your family route, e.g. path: `/family/:fid`.

 # Sub-routes